samlynndavis/Bodiless-JS-Chris/packages/bodiless-components/doc/Chameleon.md

 In `withChameleonAvailability` we invoke the `useChameleonContext()` hook to get current state of the Chameleon, and use that information to set the prop directly.
-This is essentially a custom version of `applyChamelion` which avoids re-creating the child tree.
+This is essentially a custom version of `applyChameleon` which avoids re-creating the child tree.

 ### Component Form Toggle